gumaerc-testorg/mas.878-fall-2003/content/pages/assignments.md

 1. Your interest or past involvement with interactive art.
 2. Any ideas you might have for creating an art piece.

-Please build your presentations as something that can be put online - html pages, FlashTM animations, and QuickTime® movies are all great.
+Please build your presentations as something that can be put online - html pages, Flash{{< sup "TM" >}} animations, and QuickTime® movies are all great.

 Midterm Assignment
 ------------------